1997 Essex County Council election

-An election to Essex County Council took place on 1 May 1997 as part of the 1997 United Kingdom local elections.
+The 1997 Essex County Council election took place on 1 May 1997 to elect members of Essex County Council in Essex, England.
+This was held on the same day as other local elections and the 1997 general election.

 79 councillors were elected from various electoral divisions, which returned either one or two county councillors each by first-past-the-post voting for a four-year term of office.

-With the creation of Southend-on-Sea Borough Council and Thurrock Council in 1998 the number of seats contested at this election was reduced by 19.
-In 1993 the breakdown of these seats were, Lab 9 Con 5 LD 5.
+Due to the impending creation of the Southend-on-Sea Borough Council and Thurrock Council unitary authorities, the divisions covering these areas were not contested at this election and would ultimately be abolished in 1998.
+This would reduce the number of seats on Essex County Council by 19 to 79 seats.
+In 1993, the breakdown of the abolished seats were 9 Labour, 5 Conservative and 5 Liberal Democrats.